vatesfr/xen-orchestra/docs/docs/installation.md

 or check your router's DHCP leases for an `xoa` entry.

 - Default web UI credentials: `admin@admin.net` / `admin`.
-Change them right after the first login.
+Change them right after the first login: create a new admin account and remove this one.
+If you ever lose your password, you can [reset the configuration](troubleshooting.md#reset-the-configuration) to get the default credentials back.
 - Console and SSH have **no default password**: you set one during deployment, or later [from the host](#first-console-connection).

 ## Register and start your trial {#registration}